Karaka-Management/User-Guide/setup/install.md

 ### Php

+The minimum php version requirement in the following installation guide is version 8.0.

 ##### Windows

-On Windows php should already be installed with the webservers mentioned above just like the various extensions.
+On Windows php should already be installed with the web servers mentioned above just like the various extensions.

 ##### Linux